Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks and Markov Decision Processes: Numerical experiments: Crack growth represented by time-invariant parameters.

 \subsection{Discretization analysis}

 A discretization analysis is performed to select an appropriate state space for this application.
 As explained in Section \ref{Sec:DBN}, either a parametric model or a deterioration rate model can be used to track the deterioration.
+The transition models are calculated, for both DBN models, based on data collected from simulations of the fracture mechanics model in Equation \ref{Eq:ExamCrackGrow}.
 The POMDPs associated with these models are graphically represented in Figure \ref{FIG:pomdpexam1}.
 Note that the parameters $C_{FM}$ and $S_{R}$ are grouped together for the parametric model, resulting in a new parameter $K$.
-By combining two random variables into one, we alleviate computational efforts. $K$ thus corresponds to $C_{FM}S_{R}^m\pi ^{m/2}n$.
+By combining two random variables into one, we alleviate computational efforts \citep{StraubDBN2009}. $K$ thus corresponds to $C_{FM}S_{R}^m\pi ^{m/2}n$.

-The main purpose of a proper discretization is to allocate the intervals so that a high accuracy is achieved, without hindering computational tractability.
+The main purpose of a proper discretization is to allocate the relevant intervals so that a high accuracy is achieved, without hindering computational tractability.
 Although several simulations were run, the reported results are mainly related to the case in which two inspections are planned at years 18 and 25, resulting in a no-detection outcome.
 The inspection quality is quantified with a probability of detection curve $PoD (d) \sim Exp[\mu = 8]$.

-A crude Monte Carlo Simulation (MCS), containing $10^7$ samples, was run to estimate $P_{F_{MCS}}$ (Equation \ref{Eq:Upd1}).
-The accuracy is quantified here as the squared difference between the cumulative failure probability $P_{F_{MCS}}$ obtained by a crude Monte Carlo simulation, and the cumulative failure probability $P_F$ retrieved by each discretized state space model. $P_F$ was obtained by unrolling a DBN over time.
-Note that $P_F$ can be calculated directly from a DBN as the probability of being in the failure states of $d$.
+A crude Monte Carlo Simulation (MCS), containing $10^7$ samples, was run to estimate the cumulative failure probability $P_{F_{MCS}}$ (Equation \ref{Eq:Upd1}).
+The accuracy is quantified here as the squared difference between $P_{F_{MCS}}$ and the cumulative failure probability $P_F$ retrieved by each discretized state space model. $P_F$ was obtained by unrolling a DBN over time.
+Note that $P_F$ can be calculated directly through a DBN, as the probability of being in the failure states of $d$.
 Both $P_{F_{MCS}}$ and $P_F$ are normalized to $\bar{P}_F = (P_{F} - \mu_{P_{F-MCS}}) / \sigma_{P_{F-MCS}}$, where $\mu_{P_{F-MCS}}$ and $\sigma_{P_{F-MCS}}$ are the mean and standard deviation of the failure probabilities computed by MCS, respectively.
 The error $\xi$ is computed as the squared difference of $\bar{P}_{F_{MCS}}$ and $\bar{P}_{F}$ for each time step:

 Table \ref{Tab:exam1discint} lists the discretization intervals for both parametric and deterioration rate models.
 Since the discretization is arbitrary, the interval boundaries were selected by trial and error, according to the recommendations proposed in \citep{StraubDBN2009}, i.e. a logarithmic transformation is applied to both $S_d$ and $S_k$ spaces.
 Different state spaces were also tested by varying the number of states for $|K|$ and $|d|$.
 Table \ref{Tab:exam1errorDisc} reports the error $\xi$ for each considered state space.
 While the deterioration rate model of 930 overall states results in an error of magnitude less than $10^{-3}$, the state space of the parametric model is increased up to 16,000 overall states to achieve an error of magnitude less than $10^{-3}$.
 To illustrate the differences between the analyzed models, Figure \ref{FIG:examdiscr} shows the unnormalized error $|P_{F_{MCS}} - P_{F_{DBN}}|$ for each case.
 The error of the deterioration rate model is negligible before the first inspection update at 18 years, while the parametric model accumulates error throughout the whole analysis.